-Let’s start the category with a traditional Armenian soft, brined cheese variant!
-If you have familiar with the signature white, soft cheeses from the Mediterranean cuisines, this Chanakh from Armenia will surely remind you of them.
+Let’s start the category with a traditional Armenian soft, brined cheese!
+If you are familiar with the signature white, soft cheeses from the Mediterranean cuisines, this Chanakh from Armenia will surely remind you of them.

-Chanakh was first created in Armenia centuries ago by the local shepherds centuries.
+Chanakh was first created in Armenia centuries ago by the local shepherds.
 With the use of sheep or cow milk, Chanakh cheese offers a brittle texture as well as salty, slightly spicy, fresh, and neutral tastes.